Azure/aztk/docs/00-getting-started.md

-# Azure Distributed Data Engineering Toolkit
-The Azure Distributed Data Engineering Toolkit is a project that allows Sparks users to easily spin up a Spark cluster in Azure.

-## Getting Started
+# Getting Started
 The minimum requirements to get started with this package are:
 - Python 3.5+, pip 9.0.1+
 - An Azure account
 - An Azure Batch account
 - An Azure Storage account

-### Cloning and installing the project
+## Cloning and installing the project
 1. Clone the repo
 2. Make sure you are running python 3.5 or greater.
     _If the default version on your machine is python 2 make sure to run the following commands with **pip3** instead of **pip**._